EE2dev/item-explorer/README.md

 Supports column features.

-## Format of the csv file
+### Format of the csv file

-The file must a comma separated file with the first row containing the attribute names.
+The file must be a comma separated file with the first row containing the attribute names.
-The attribute refering to the frequency has to be preceded with a "_"(underscore).
+The attribute refering to the frequency has to be preceded with a `_`(*underscore*).
 The name following the underscore is displayed for the y axis.
+Note that the attribute names must be distinct, otherwise an error occurs.

 ###Column features